dpplweb/dppl-content/_posts/roberta/0204-01-01-hours-and-days-closed.md

 published: true
 ---

-The library will be closed or open one hour late on the following days in 2014:
+The library will be closed or open one hour late on the following days in 2014.
+Remember, [the library catalog](http://dppl.bibliocommons.com/), [calendar of events](http://calendar.dppl.org/evanced/lib/eventcalendar.asp), and other [online resources](http://dppl.org/edppl/) are available around the clock!

 - Wednesday, January 1, 2014    _New Year’s Day_